 Being so close to Disney World itself, you are in the perfect place to watch the magnificent fireworks light up the sky over Cinderella’s Castle.

 3. Disney’s Animal Kingdom Lodge

 Disney’s Animal Kingdom Lodge is located in Lake Buena Vista, Florida, but you will feel as though you’ve entered the jungles of Africa.
 This Deluxe resort also has a club lounge level.

 The imposing African theme extends throughout this atmospheric resort, with tribal art and artifacts, African flavors in three restaurants (Jiko, Boma, and Sanaa), and the waterfalls and meandering streams of Uzima Springs Pool.

-It is quite extraordinary how the designers of this beautiful resort have bought Africa to Florida and this African theme goes beyond the vibrant safari-style interiors.
+It is quite extraordinary how this beautiful resort’s designers have bought Africa to Florida, and this African theme goes beyond the vibrant safari-style interiors.
 There are more than 30 species of African wildlife on the resort grounds!
-Among the exotic animals, you’ll spot are zebras, giraffes, and kudu with its spiral antlers.
+Among the exotic animals you’ll spot are zebras, giraffes, and kudu with its spiral antlers.

 Beyond this, restaurants serve traditional African dishes, and the zero-entry Uzima pool is a dream for families.
-Think lush vegetation, palm trees, rock formations, and brilliant slides and you will be imagining how lovely this pool is.
+Think lush vegetation, palm trees, rock formations, and brilliant slides, and you will imagine how lovely this pool is.

 In terms of views, the parking lot view offers the best value but if you are looking for something more inspiring, go for a pool view, landscape view, or water view.
 The ultimate view at this resort is the view of the savanna and African wildlife.
 You won’t find a view like this anywhere else in Florida, and the animals mixed with the jungle decor will make you feel like you have left America completely.